You might experience nausea during ovulation. But whether it is normal or not is a matter of question.

-There are two reasons why you should know about ovulation, which contradict each other.
+There are two reasons why you should know about ovulation that contradict each other.
 First, if you are trying to get pregnant, you should know about ovulation.
 You also need to know about it when trying to avoid pregnancy.
-That is when you become aware of all the different ovulation symptoms and nausea.
+That is how you can become aware of all the different ovulation symptoms and nausea.

 But is nausea during ovulation normal?

-I have taken the time to answer this popular query through this informative article.
-You can give this article a read to know more about it.
+I have taken the time to answer this commonly asked question through this informative article.
+You can give it a read to know more about it.

 What Is Ovulation?